cdecker/lightning/doc/node-operators-guide/faq.md

 If you don't want to wait for the channel to confirm, you could forget the channel (see [How to forget about a channel?](doc:faq#how-to-forget-about-a-channel) for details), however be careful as that may be dangerous and you'll need to rescan and double-spend the outputs so the funding cannot confirm.

+### Why did my channel get force-closed?

+A force close (unilateral close) occurs when a channel is closed by one party publishing their commitment transaction on-chain rather than through a cooperative mutual close.
+There are three main scenarios:

+#### Local force close (you initiated it):
+- You called the [`close`](ref:close) command with a timeout or force flag
+- You wanted to exit the channel but your peer wasn't cooperating with a mutual close

+#### Remote force close (your peer initiated it):
+- Your peer called `close` on their end and published the commitment transaction on-chain
+- This could happen for various reasons: they want to rebalance, free up capital, or are exiting the Lightning network

+#### On-chain detection:
+- Your node detected that the funding output was spent by a commitment transaction on-chain
+- This means either you or your peer published a unilateral close transaction that was confirmed

+#### To understand what happened:
+1. Check your node logs around the time of the force close for any error messages or state changes
+2. Use [`listpeerchannels`](ref:listpeerchannels) to see the channel state and any closing information
+3. Look up the closing transaction on a block explorer to verify who published it and when it confirmed
+4. If you published an old state by accident, your peer may claim penalty funds from your commitment transaction

+#### Important note:
+A force close is not inherently a sign of trouble—it's a normal part of Lightning's operation.
+As long as both parties are following the protocol correctly, your funds will eventually become available (see [My funds are missing or unusable after closing a channel](doc:faq#my-funds-are-missing-or-unusable-after-closing-a-channel)).

 # Loss of funds

+### My funds are missing or unusable after closing a channel

+If you initiated a unilateral channel close, your funds may be encumbered by a timeout.
+This timeout is a security parameter that was negotiated during channel creation and serves an important purpose: it gives your counterparty time to react if you attempt to cheat by broadcasting an old channel state.

+The timeout can be up to two weeks long.
+The longer this period is, the longer you'll have to wait for your funds to be swept back into your wallet after a unilateral close, but it also gives your counterparty more time to prove you're cheating if you broadcast an old state.

+To monitor when your funds will become available, use the [`listpeerchannels` command](ref:listpeerchannels).
+Look for the timeout information in the channel state, which will show you how long until the funds are swept and become usable again.

+If the channel was closed by your counterparty instead, your funds should be available more quickly, depending on the confirmation status of the closing transaction.

 ### Rescanning the blockchain for lost utxos